Hard talks on hard targets: real work begins at Montreal biodiversity conference

 The 30-per-cent goal is the result of years of scientific study and consensus.

-``If current land conversion rates, poaching of large animals and other threats are not markedly slowed or halted in the next 10 years, 'points of no return' will be reached for multiple ecosystems and species,'' said a 2019 paper published in the journal Science.

-Aerin Jacob of the Nature Conservancy of Canada said 30 per cent is the result of 50 years of research.

-``Scientists have studied this for years and years, and we know with a great deal of evidence that 30 per cent is the lower limit.''
+"Scientists have studied this for years and years, and we know with a great deal of evidence that 30 per cent is the lower limit," said Aerin Jacob of the Nature Conservancy of Canada.

-The same Science paper said the real target should be 50 per cent.

 Momentum toward that goal has been building for years.
 It's been endorsed by the G7 industrialized countries and is supported by 112 countries from Africa, Asia, Europe and the Americas, including Canada.